MicrosoftDocs/azure-dev-docs/java/migrate-tomcat-to-tomcat-app-service.md

 ### Populate secrets

-Use Application Settings to store any secrets specific to the application.
+Use Application Settings to store any secrets specific to your application.
 If you intend to use the same secret(s) among multiple applications or require fine-grained access policies and audit capabilities, [use Azure Key Vault](/azure/app-service/containers/configure-language-java#use-keyvault-references) instead.

 ### Configure Custom Domain and SSL